codewithmikee/nextjs-monorepo-with-shadcnui-typescript-turbo/README.md

 # NextJS Monorepo with Turborepo

-This is a NextJS monorepo project built with Turborepo, TypeScript, and various modern frontend technologies.
+This is a NextJS monorepo project built with Turborepo, TypeScript, and various modern frontend technologies, along with a client-server implementation using React with Vite, Express, and PostgreSQL.

 ## Project Structure